 Ok

-You can check the exit code from the command line by issuing the echo $?
+you can check the exit code from the command line by issuing the echo $? command

 or alternatively by running your program followed by && echo 'zero exit code'